Premium domains: Worth the extra cost?

 Premium domains and the registration process

-We display a single price for each TLD in our control panel.
+When you log in and view our full domain pricing tables, you see a single price for each TLD.
 For instance, right now .biz domains are listed at $40/year, while .co domains are priced at $80/year.
-Registries that go beyond flat pricing and operate premium pricing add a layer of complexity to the registration process.
+That's the standard, non-premium price that applies to the vast majority of domains.

 Premium domains are often marketed as short, memorable, and highly brandable - essentially prime real estate in the digital landscape.